 To open short positions on EUR/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which again indicates a confusion between buyers and sellers.
+Trading is carried out in the area of 30 and 50 day moving averages, which jeopardizes the bearish trend.

 Description of indicators